achilleas-k/BrianDROID/README.md

 -------------------
 Once the generated files are in their appropriate locations, the project can be compiled to generate an Android APK that will run the simulation on the device.
 The project can be imported into Eclipse or Android Studio.
-BrianDROID also contains a ``build.gradle`` file so one can build an apk using gradle directly by running ``gradle build`` in the BrianDROID project root.
+BrianDROID also contains a ``build.gradle`` file so one can build an APK file using gradle directly by running ``gradle build`` in the BrianDROID project root.
 Note the required versions for Android SDK and build tools defined in the file when building.

 Importing project to Android Studio